Papers

 1. Methodological Advancements: The authors propose an improved computational method that incorporates SOC into the GW approximation, allowing for a robust prediction of electronic properties.
 This method provides an excellent match with experimental band-gaps, within a precision of ±0.1 eV, for both MASnI₃ and MAPbI₃, not achievable by conventional DFT alone.

-2. Electronic Structure Analysis: The paper identifies significant relativistic effects in Pb, primarily attributed to SOC, which reduces the band-gap and alters the conduction band structure of MAPbI₃.
+2. Electronic Structure Analysis: The study identifies significant relativistic effects in Pb, primarily attributed to SOC, which reduces the band-gap and alters the conduction band structure of MAPbI₃.
 These effects are less pronounced in MASnI₃, leading to different energy alignment and a decrease in the band gap, underscoring the importance of relativistic contributions in predicting electronic properties.

 3. Practical Implications for Photovoltaics: By predicting high potential short-circuit photocurrent densities for MASnI₃, this research indicates its promise as a viable alternative to MAPbI₃.
 Despite challenges related to preparation sensitivity, the reduced band gap and favorable transport properties of MASnI₃ suggest it could compete with or even surpass MAPbI₃ efficiency in certain contexts.